 Health, Medical and Biosecurity

-Infrastructure and expertise for the rapid development of medical countermeasure technologies and products to provide effective protection of Defence personnel from a range of chemical, biological and radiological threats, pandemics and emerging infectious diseases.
+Infrastructure and expertise for the improved health and protection of Defence personnel including development of medical countermeasure technologies and products to provide effective protection, hazard assessment and treatment for a range of chemical, biological and radiological threats, including pandemics and emerging infectious diseases.

 - Human Performance Optimisation through injury management, spinal cord repair, soft tissue regeneration, enhanced cooling from hyperthermia, mechanisms of and delay of muscle fatigue.